LSanten/LSanten.github.io/_mms-md/MMSCommuniB.md

 ---
 layout: default
+title: How I want to structure my week to reduce digital stimulation
 ---
 # How I want to structure my week to reduce digital stimulation
 I tend to think about weekly patterns visually and regularly reflect on my phone usage.
 I hope to create more time management visuals in the future.
 Let me know if you are familiar with any artists who do similar work.